Your Faith and Spirituality

 Many people with cancer look more deeply for meaning in their lives.
 They want to understand their purpose in life or why they got cancer.
 Spirituality means the way you look at the world and how you make sense of your place in it.
 Spirituality can include faith or religion, beliefs, values, and "reasons for being."

-Having cancer may cause you to think about what you believe, whether or not you're connected to a traditional religion.
+Having cancer may cause you to think about what you believe, whether you're connected to a traditional religion or not.
 It's normal to view the experience both negatively and positively at the same time.
 Some people find that cancer brings more meaning to their faith.
 Others feel that their faith has let them down and they struggle to understand why they have cancer.
 For example, they might question their relationship with God.

 Your Values May Change

 Many people also find that cancer changes their values.
 They make changes to reflect what matters most to them now.
 The things you own and your daily duties may seem less important.
 You may decide to spend more time with loved ones or do something to help others.
 Or you may take more time to do things in the outdoors or learn about something new.
 For some, faith can be an important part of both coping with and recovering from cancer.

 If you want to find faith-based or spiritual support, many hospitals have chaplains who are trained to give support to people of different faiths, as well as those who aren't religious at all.
 You could also ask your health care team about local experts or organizations that help cancer patients and survivors.